w3f/polkadot-wiki/docs/learn/learn-teleport.md

 ### Receive Teleported Assets

-The source then creates an [XCM](learn-xcm.md) instruction called `ReceiveTeleportedAssets` containing as parameters a) the receiving account and b) the amount of assets taken out from circulation.
-It then sends this instruction over to the destination, where it gets processed and new assets are **put back into** the circulating supply.
+The source chain then creates an [XCM](learn-xcm.md) instruction called `ReceiveTeleportedAssets` containing the receiving account and the amount of assets taken out from circulation as parameters.

+It then sends this instruction over to the destination chain, where it gets processed, and new assets are **put back into** the circulating supply.

 ### Deposit Asset